HenrikSamuelsson/STM32F4-LwIP-TCP-IP/README.md

 Toolchain version used is [gcc-arm-none-eabi-4_9-2015q3](https://launchpad.net/gcc-arm-embedded/+download "gcc-arm-none-eabi-4_9-2015q3").
 It was chosen to be installed at the location:

 - C:\Program Files (x86)\GNU Tools ARM Embedded\4.9 2015q3

+The company that develops the processor on the Discovery kit provides a software platform with HAL drivers, middle-wares and examples.
+This platform goes under the name [STM32CubeF4](http://www.st.com/web/en/catalog/tools/PF259243).
+Version 1.10.0 was downloaded for this project and it was then unpacked to my local drive at:

+- D:\Program\STMicroelectronics\STM32Cube\STM32CubeF4

 ## Sockets
 A network socket is an endpoint of an inter-process communication across a computer network.
 Today, most communication between computers is based on the Internet Protocol; therefore most network sockets are Internet sockets.

 A socket API is an application programming interface (API), usually provided by the operating system, that allows application programs to control and use network sockets.
-Internet socket APIs are usually based on the Berkeley sockets standard.
+Internet socket API's are usually based on the Berkeley sockets standard.

 A socket address is the combination of an IP address and a port number, much like one end of a telephone connection is the combination of a phone number and a particular extension.
 Based on this address, internet sockets deliver incoming data packets to the appropriate application process or thread.